 Itoman Fish Market – A Great Place for First Meal in Okinawa

 Itoman Fish Market is just a 5 minutes’ drive from OTS Rent-a-Car office.
 Since it’s located adjacent to Itoman Farmers Market, we decided to pop into the small supermarket first.
-This local market sells mainly vegetables, fruits and ready-to-eat bento and snacks.
+This local market sells mainly vegetables, fruits and ready-to-eat bento and snacks (see location).

 Although this place seemed popular among the locals, the prices of fruits and vegetables just didn’t appeal to us (South-East Asian folks).
 It’s hard to adapt to pineapple that cost 8 times the price of that in Singapore or a small box of mangoes that exceeded ¥4000.